dongdongbh/dongdongbh.github.io/_posts/2019-01-28-create-website.md

    }
    ```

-4. For https SSL Encrypt, you can use a free SSL provider [Let’s Encrypt](<https://letsencrypt.org/getting-started/>) or [Certbot](<https://certbot.eff.org/lets-encrypt/debianstretch-nginx>) to do it.
+4. For https SSL Encrypt, you can use a free SSL provider [Let’s Encrypt](<https://letsencrypt.org/getting-started/>) or [Certbot](<https://certbot.eff.org/lets-encrypt/debianstretch-nginx>) to do it. if you use certbot, it will automatically add ssl_certificate to nginx config file, so just remove that two line in config file and let certbot add it.

 5. setup your git server repository for your site. e.g. `/srv/git/website.git`.
 For details, ref [Setting Up Git Server](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server)